The Mingling of Justice and Grief

 As we pray the Lord's prayer, we say these words: "Forgive us our trespasses, as we forgive those who trespass against us."

 There is a spiritual dimension to every encounter that we have on earth, therefore we have a chance to respond as Christ calls us to.
 I am so thankful for those that devoted hours upon hours of time to the case and provided detailed documentation, losing countless hours of sleep, perhaps even experiencing stress-induced illness and mental anguish.
-Yet, still in our hearts, dissonance remains because the ending we are waiting for is the relationship restored through forgiveness.
+Yet, still in our hearts, vulnerability lingers because the ending we are waiting for is the relationship restored through forgiveness.

 No matter how far you may feel from this stance, no matter what court you are standing in presently, regardless we are called to be merciful--to be peacemakers and to simply love without condition.
 I admit that at times this is humanly impossible, but it's Christ who makes it possible.
 I cannot call myself a Christian unless I strive to be a peacemaker, even releasing someone from the grip of unforgiveness, because my own resentment will fail to establish justice, and only corrode my spirit.
 In heaven's court, God is the ultimate authority and makes possible our own reconciliation.
 Therefore, sin is not mine to avenge or seek vindication, but only always I should seek to extend love.